StivenZ/products-crud/README.md

 ---
 ## Description

 Products CRUD exposes an API to perform the basic operations.
+The backend was built using serverless framework, javascript, and was deployed using the aws free tier services: API gateway and AWS lambda.

 ## Endpoints :end: